ViennaRNA/ViennaRNA/doc/source/io/commands.rst

   Description:

-  This command enforces nucleotides to be unpaired similar to @em prohibiting nucleotides to be paired, as described above.
+  This command enforces nucleotides to be unpaired similar to *prohibiting* nucleotides to be paired, as described above.
 It too marks the corresponding nucleotides to be unpaired, however, the ``[WHERE]`` flag can be used to enforce specfic loop types the nucleotides must appear in.